DS-Meena/Learn-LLD-HLD/HLD/Scale_from_0_to_million_users/README.md

 - **1. Horizontal Sharding:** Rows of a table are distributed across multiple databases.
 - **2. Vertical Sharding:** Different tables or columns are distributed across multiple databases.

+Consistent hashing can be used in horizontal scaling too.
 Here's a visual representation of horizontal vs vertical sharding:

 ![Horizontal and vertical sharding](image-12.png)